rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.template.markdown

         ...
 $:END

-I want to use my own data structures for representing clips on a timeline.
-I think that will give me a design which is clean and easy to work with.
-I can design those structures to be good for the kinds of operations that I want to perform.
+That is, I want to use custom data structures for representing clips on a timeline.
+I think that will give us a design which is clean and easy to work with.
+We can design those structures to be good for the kinds of operations that we want to perform.

-However, somehow that structure must be turned into an MLT producer.
+However, somehow those structures must be turned into an MLT producer.
 That is what `to_mlt_producer` is for.
-Transforming from my world into the MLT world.
+Transforming from our world into the MLT world.
 When we have an MLT producer, we can preview the composition and render a final result.
+But all the edit operations will be done on our custom data structures.

 ## Timeline representation